 Summer Dance is a five-week program for dancers ranging from seventh to eleventh grades.

 We welcome visitors to the Governor's School campus.
 During the year, there are a number of performances that are free and open to the public.
 (These may be found on the Performance Calendar on this site.)
 As a public school, we ask that if you are visiting at another time you make an appointment with the person you wish to see and check-in at the administration building reception desk to meet your host.
-If you wish to arrange for a general tour, please contact Stephanie Cureton or call 864-282-3713.
+If you wish to arrange for a general tour, please contact Jennifer Cooper or call 864-282-3713.